When it comes to scenery, most of us associate South Devon with its unspoilt farmland and varied coastline incorporating...

-Here’s our visual guide to the walk from Dartmouth to Greenway and Dittisham, a famous hike along the Dart Valley Trail.
+Here’s our visual guide to the Dartmouth to Dittisham walk, via Greenway, a famous hike along the Dart Valley Trail.
 This circular walk is considered one of the very best when it comes to showing off the natural beauty of South Devon.
 This is a challenging walk with many steep ascents and descents, but stunning views of the Dart Valley and beyond mean it’s well worth the effort.

 For a shorter version of this walk, we recommend taking a break at Dittisham, stopping by the popular Ferry Boat Inn or the Anchorstone Café, both of which sit right on the water’s edge and offer wonderful views of the river.
 Alternatively, take the opportunity to visit beautiful Greenway House, run by the National Trust, and sit down for a snack in the delightful café.

 To view the OS map for our Dartmouth to Dittisham walk, via Greenway, please click here.

 1. Head to Dartmouth Quay and take the passenger ferry across to Kingswear (it’s £1.50 for a single adult ticket at the time of writing).

 2. Opposite Kingswear Village Stores, you’ll see some signposted steps down towards the boatyard.
 Take these steps.